 There’s several questions to ask yourself before making the decision whether to hire a painter or do it yourself.
 What quality of work are you capable of?
 How much time is it going to take you?
-Do you have any painting equipment and how much is it going to cost by the time you purchase all the materials to complete the work?
+Do you have any painting equipment?
+If not, how much is it going to cost to purchase all the materials to complete the work?
+To get an idea of what’s involved in quality done job take a look at our Interior Painting Services and Exterior Painting Services.

 - dust mask or respirator